-Make your way to the classroom as you walk from the campus.
+Make your way to the classroom as you walk through the campus.
 Education at the Faculty of Agriculture is conducted through a unique system known as the Course and Major System.
 The Faculty’s educational curriculum is designed as a three-layered structure with one faculty, three courses and 14 majors.
 The three courses offered are the Applied Life Sciences Course, which covers biological and life sciences; the Environmental and Resource Science Course, which is concerned with field environmental sciences; and the Veterinary Medical Science Course, which covers the medical treatment of animals.
 These three courses are further divided into 14 specializations.

-The Agricultural Topics Classes are designed to give students an overall perspective of the various diverse areas of agriculture, and students are generally given the ability to choose which classes they want to take.
+The Agricultural Topics Classes are designed to give students an overall perspective of the diverse areas of agriculture, and students are generally given the freedom to choose which classes to take.
 Some of the Basic Agricultural Classes and Agricultural Topic Classes are required, but these class categories are arranged so that students can still enjoy a high level of freedom when choosing classes.
 Finally, most of the Specialized Major Classes are required.
 This kind of three-tiered organization of the Faculty’s curriculum encourages within students an understanding of the mission of agriculture and the cultivation of interdisciplinary viewpoints.
 At the same time, the curriculum’s aim is also to respond to society’s needs by providing a highly advanced and specialized education.